 If your pet is extremely attached to you and you tend to coddle or baby him it may cause him to view you as his and no one else’s.
 This could make the problem much worse and create resource guarding with you as the resource.
-If you think this is the problem you may want to read this article from preventive vet for some extra help and tips on how to solve it.
+If you think this is the problem you may want to read this article for some extra help and tips on how to solve it.

 Know When to Get Help